 Questions

 1. What obligations will Crescendo have to the existing producers tied to the system?
 Will Crescendo be required to continue to purchase or transport their gas to market?
 If such obligation exists, does Crescendo need to match the existing financial deals to producers even if unprofitable to Crescendo?
 (Producers currently do not pay gathering or treating charges, as this cost is included in PSCO’s rate structure to consumers.
 However, producer’s production is curtailed.)

+From a contractual standpoint, assuming the terms of the contracts allow for termination by PSCo, Crescendo could terminate the purchase deals and offer the producers new deal under terms acceptable to Crescendo.
+However, as we discussed I am not sure what regulatory requirements are imposed in Colorado with respect to this situation.
+Since this is currently a regulated system, there may be statutory requirements wrt to these producers.
+For PSCo to sell this system to Crescendo as an unregulated system, they will have to undergo some abandonment (from a regulatory standpoint) process.
+This process may impose some requirements with respect to these producers.
+We need to have local Colorado PUC counsel scrub this issue.
+It is my understanding that you are working through Pruitt-Gushee to secure such counsel.
+Please let me know which counsel they recommend.
+We need to have such counsel approved through Enron channels.

 2. To move their gas (non-Crescendo owned) to market when Crescendo owns the System, third party producers will have to pay a gathering and treating fee, something they did not have to pay before.
 Will Crescendo be required to provide the same financial deal to third party operators on the system as they had before?

+See above.

 3. Can Crescendo, after the acquisition, just stop taking third party producer’s gas and use the piping and facility assets to move Crescendo-owned gas (that is currently not on the System) to BWGP?
 In other words, is Crescendo obligated to continue as a gatherer of third party gas?

+See above.

 4. Since this acquisition will take a regulated piece of PSCO’s system to a non-regulated system, do producers currently connected to the System have any recourse or actions they could take to stop this transaction?

+They may have recourese in any abandonment proceeding.
+See above.

+In general, we need local counsel to opine on our requirements wrt to these producers.
+As part of any Purchase and Sale Agreement, we would want PSCo. to be responsible for abandoning or gaining PUC approval for this transaction.
+This would be one of the conditions to close the purchase.